- THE COLLECTION

 - THE SPIRIT OF THE GALLERY

-A similar statue, see Jing Di tomb, 3 Rd Han Emperor in Xian.
-These figures also called Yangling, a place where many of these statues were found, are usually attributed to the Western Han dynasty.
+For a similar statue, see Jing Di tomb, 3 Rd Han Emperor in Xian.
+These figures also called Yangling, from the name of a place where many of these statues were found, are usually attributed to the Western Han dynasty.
 They are ritual figures serving to protect the deceased, and they usually represent lancers.
-While the bodies were produced in series, the heads were usually representing accurately existing individuals.
+While the bodies were produced in series, the heads were usually handmade therefore representing with precision existing individuals.

 MUSEOGRAPHY: A similar object can be seen at the Musée Guimet – Paris gift Lionel Jacob collection, ref.
 MA 5141.
 Some other examples are to be seen at the Musée Cernuschi – Paris